Cory T. Wilson

 Cory Todd Wilson (born August 8, 1970) is an American attorney and jurist serving as a U.S. circuit judge of the U.S. Court of Appeals for the Fifth Circuit.
-Wilson was previously a judge on the Mississippi Court of Appeals and a member of the Mississippi House of Representatives.
+He was appointed by President Donald Trump in 2020.
+A member of the Republican Party, Wilson was previously a judge on the Mississippi Court of Appeals and a member of the Mississippi House of Representatives.

 Early life and education

 Wilson was born in 1970 in Pascagoula, Mississippi.
-He graduated from the University of Mississippi in 1992 with a Bachelor of Business Administration summa cum laude and also received the Taylor Medal in Economics, awarded to the top student in the department.
+He graduated from the University of Mississippi in 1992 with a Bachelor of Business Administration, summa cum laude, and also received the Taylor Medal in Economics, awarded to the top student in the department.
 He then attended Yale Law School, where he was a member of the Yale Law Journal and an Olin Fellow in Economics.
 He graduated in 1995 with a Juris Doctor.

 Legal and legislative career

 Upon graduation from law school, Wilson served as a law clerk to Judge Emmett Ripley Cox of the United States Court of Appeals for the Eleventh Circuit.
 He also served as a White House Fellow in the Department of Defense as a Special Assistant to Secretary of Defense Donald Rumsfeld.
 Before serving in the Mississippi legislature, Wilson served as Senior Advisor and Counsel in the Mississippi State Treasurer's Office and as Deputy Secretary of State in the Mississippi Secretary of State's Office.

 Wilson has been an intermittent member of the Federalist Society, including while at Yale Law School from 1992 to 1995, and then joining the Mississippi chapter from 1996 to 2005 and again since 2019.